 Dr. Cleary is chair of the National Advisory Committee for The Robert Wood Johnson Foundation Investigator Awards in Health Policy Research Program.
 He has served as editor of The Milbank Quarterly, associate editor of the Journal of Health and Social Behavior, consulting editor of the Journal of Culture, Medicine and Psychiatry, and an editorial board member of The Handbook of Social Studies in Health and Medicine and the Advanced Handbook of Methods in Evidence Based Health Care.

-The Center for Interdisciplinary Research on AIDS (CIRA) supports innovative, interdisciplinary research that combines behavioral, social, and biomedical approaches, focused on the implementation of HIV prevention and treatment and the elimination of HIV disparities.
+The Center for Interdisciplinary Research on AIDS (CIRA) was established in 1997 and is currently New England's only National Institute of Mental Health (NIMH) funded AIDS research center.
+CIRA brings together scientists from 25 different disciplines and three institutions including Yale University, The Institute for Community Research and the Center for Health, Intervention, and Prevention.
+At Yale, faculty from five different schools participate in CIRA, including the Yale School of Public Health, Yale School of Medicine, Yale Law School, Yale Graduate School of Arts & Sciences, and Yale School of Nursing.
+CIRA supports innovative, interdisciplinary research focused on the implementation of HIV prevention and treatment and the elimination of HIV disparities.
 CIRA facilitates HIV prevention research by providing individual and core consultations, as well as a variety of other services and activities to assist in the development of new research collaborations, the conduct of research, and the dissemination of research findings.
-At present, over 150 individuals and over 55 research and training projects are affiliated with the Center.
-Countries involved include the United States, India, China, Russia (Russian Federation), Uganda, Senegal, Thailand, Cambodia, Brazil, Kenya, Tanzania, South Africa, Nicaragua, Haiti, Côte d'Ivoire (Ivory Coast) , Swaziland, Iran, Congo, (kinshasa), Malawi, Nigeria, Botswana, Burkina Faso, Lesotho, Mali, and Namibia.
+At present, over 200 individuals and over 55 research and training projects are affiliated with the Center.
+Countries involved include the United States, China, Estonia, Ghana, India, Liberia, Malaysia, Peru, Romania, Russia (Russian Federation), South Africa, Uganda, Ukraine.
 URL: http://cira.yale.edu/

 Education & Training